Err Too Many Redirects: How to Fix This Issue

 You can do this in no time by simply accessing the File Manager, locating the WP-content folder, finding the plugins folder, and rename it.
 You need to rename the folder in question to plugins_backup.
 Save the changes made and try to access your website.

-If you can access the website now, it means that one or more plugins on your website were outdated.
+If you can access the website now, it means that one or more plugins on your website are outdated.
 In this case, you can detect which plugin causes the error to occur by renaming them one-by-one until you locate the faulty one.
 Once you do that and remove the outdated plugins, don’t forget to rename your folder back to Plugins.

 Disable The .htaccess File